Iranian Jews: Islamic Republic (1979–present)

 Habib Elghanian was arrested and sentenced to death by an Islamic revolutionary tribunal shortly after the Islamic revolution for charges including corruption, contacts with Israel and Zionism, and "friendship with the enemies of God", and was executed by a firing squad.
 He was the first Jew and businessman to be executed by the Islamic government.
 His execution caused fear among the Jewish community and caused many to flee Iran.
 Soli Shahvar, professor of Iranian Studies at the University of Haifa describes the process of dispossession : "There were two waves of confiscation of homes, farmlands and factories of Jews in Iran.
 In the first wave, the authorities seized the properties of a small group of Jews who were accused of helping Zionism financially.
-In the second wave, authorities confiscated the properties of Jews who had to leave the country after the Revolution.
+In the second wave, authorities confiscated the properties of Jews who left the country after the Revolution.
 They left everything in fear for their lives and the Islamic Republic confiscated their properties using their absence as an excuse".

 During the Iran–Iraq War, which lasted from 1980 to 1988, Iranian Jews were conscripted into the Islamic Republic of Iran Armed Forces, and 13 were killed in the war.

 In the Islamic republic, Jews have become more religious.
 Families who had been secular in the 1970s started adhering to kosher dietary laws and more strictly observed rules against driving on the Shabbat.
 They stopped going to restaurants, cafes and cinemas and the synagogue became the focal point of their social lives.

 Haroun Yashyaei, a film producer and former chairman of the Central Jewish Community in Iran said, "Khomeini didn't mix up our community with Israel and Zionism – he saw us as Iranians."

 In June 2007, though there were reports that wealthy expatriate Jews established a fund to offer incentives to Iranian Jews to immigrate to Israel, few took them up on the offer.
 The Society of Iranian Jews dismissed this act as "immature political enticements" and said that their national identity was not for sale.

 Jews in the Islamic Republic of Iran are formally to be treated equally and free to practice their religion.
 There is even a seat in the Iranian parliament reserved for the representative of the Iranian Jews.
 However, de facto discrimination is common.

+On the evening of 6 April 2026, the Rafi'-Nia synagogue in central Tehran was completely destroyed by Israeli warplanes during the 2026 Iran war; nobody was injured.
+The Israel Defense Forces described the destruction as "collateral damage" from a strike targeting an Iranian military commander.
+The Jewish community condemned the attack.